Kiamo2/YATI/Reference.md

 To ensure that looks are the same as in Tiled, all layer texture filters are set to "nearest".
 Setting this option to `On` leaves all texture filters as they are by default ('inherited').

+### Map Wangset to Terrain

+Default: `Off`

+Switch on the 'old'(prior to version 1.4.0) mapping where Tiled wangsets ('terrain sets') were mapped to Godot terrains to keep the terrain set names.

 ### Post Processor

 Default: `None`